dogweather/forkful/content/en/typescript/strings/converting-a-string-to-lower-case.md

 weight: 4
 ---

-## What & Why?
-Converting a string to lowercase means making every character in the string a small letter.
-Programmers do it for consistency, especially for case-insensitive comparisons, such as when checking user input against a list of commands or stored data.

 ## How to:
 In TypeScript, making a string lowercase is a piece of cake.
 Just call `.toLowerCase()` on your string.
 Here's how: